-There is always some debate about when is the best time to start seeds indoors.
-If you plant seeds too early, you need to be prepared to keep potting them up into bigger pots.
+There is always some debate about when is the best time to start seeds.
+If you sow seeds too early, you need to be prepared to keep potting them up into bigger pots.

 Here in New Hampshire, I run a plant business with my partner and Memorial Day is usually our biggest weekend for selling plants.
 Therefore, we gear our seed starting to have the plants looking their best then.

-As soon as I get my new calendar in January, I turn to May and mark Memorial Day weekend as our end date.
-Then, I number each Saturday back from there into February; 15 weeks is when we begin, and as the season gets busy, we even do some planting on Wednesday—hence the half weeks.
+As soon as I get my new annual calendar in January, I turn to May and mark Memorial Day weekend as our end date.
+Then, I number each Saturday back from there into February—in total, going back 15 weeks from Memorial Day.
+That’s when we begin, and as the season gets busy, we even do some planting mid-week—hence the half weeks.

 Every location is different, but here’s an example of the way we plant:

 Week 15 - Gazania & calibrachoa.
 We want these plants to be blossoming by the end of May.

 Week 13 - Onions, shallots, and slow-germinating perennials.